januz/comsldpsy-1/README.md

         see
         [here](https://idea-labs.github.io/comsldpsy/articles/comsldpsy.html).

-3. One can *reproduce the analysis locally inside a [Docker](https://www.docker.com/) container*.
+  - *Reproduce the analysis locally inside a [Docker](https://www.docker.com/) container*.
 This allows to replicate the exact computational environment used by the authors.
     The compendium includes a Dockerfile that specifies how to build a